Mack Pinnacle

 Marketed primarily as a highway tractor, the Pinnacle is sold in a set-forward front-axle configuration (the set-back axle version has been replaced in the United States and Canada by the Mack Anthem).
 Mack assembles the Pinnacle in its Lehigh Valley Operations facility in Macungie, Pennsylvania.

 Design

 The Pinnacle is a long-hood conventional semi-tractor.
 Designed for local and regional use it usually has a day-cab but five sleepers, from a 48 in flat top to a 70 in hi-rise, are available.
 Roof fairing, side shields, and skirts aerodynamic aids are offered.

 Advanced electronics are used for engine and chassis controls, as well as maintenance.
 All trucks have ABS.

+In 2008, Mack revealed the Mack Pinnacle Rawhide Edition, a model focused on combining the technology of the Pinnacle with a more luxurious, classic styling.
+The Rawhide Edition included modifications such as a "chrome bumper, stainless steel cab and sleeper skirts, forward-mounted dual seven-inch stacks, a 13-inch stainless steel sun visor and four chrome air horns."

-In 2019 a new generation Bendix Wingman Fusion was available in the Anthem.
+In 2019, a new generation Bendix Wingman Fusion was available in the Anthem.
 It uses radar and cameras to provide emergency braking, lane departure, and blind spot warnings.

 Mack builds most of their components (engines, transmissions, and axles) to work together.
 Trucks can also be custom-designed with vendor components.
 Total loaded weight can be up to 62,000 lb and over 80,000 lb including trailers.